 Research and development costs are expensed as incurred.
 Research and development expenses consist primarily of salaries and related personnel costs, costs to acquire pharmaceutical products and product rights for development and amounts paid to contract research organizations, hospitals and laboratories for the provision of services and materials for drug development and clinical trials.
 Costs incurred in obtaining the license rights to technology in the research and development stage and have no alternative future uses are expensed as incurred.
-Our research and development programs are related to our oncology clinical stage drug candidates, Archexin, RX-3117 and RX-5902, and pre-clinical stage drug candidates, RX-0047-Nano, RX-0201-Nano, and RX-21101.
-Each of our drug candidates is in various stages of completion as described below.
+Our research and development programs are related to our oncology clinical stage drug candidates, Archexin, RX-3117 and Supinoxin, and our pre-clinical stage drug candidates, RX-0047-Nano, RX-0201-Nano, and RX-21101.
+Each of our drug candidates is in a different stage of completion as described below.
 As we expand our clinical studies, we will enter into additional development agreements.
 Significant additional expenditures will be required if we complete our clinical trials, start new trials, apply for regulatory approvals, continue development of our technologies, expand our operations and bring our products to market.
 The eventual total cost of each clinical trial is dependent on a number of uncertainties such as trial design, the length of the trial, the number of clinical sites and the number of patients.
 The process of obtaining and maintaining regulatory approvals for new therapeutic products is lengthy, expensive and uncertain.
-Because the successful development of our most advanced drug candidates, Archexin, RX-3117, RX-5902, is uncertain, and because, RX-0047-Nano, RX-0201-Nano, and RX-21101 are in early-stage development, we are unable to estimate the costs of completing our research and development programs, the timing of bringing such programs to market and, therefore, when material cash inflows could commence from the sale of these drug candidates.
+Because the successful development of our most advanced drug candidates, Archexin, RX-3117, and Supinoxin, is uncertain, and because, RX-0047-Nano, RX-0201-Nano, and RX-21101 are in early-stage development, we are unable to estimate the costs of completing our research and development programs, the timing of bringing such programs to market and, therefore, when material cash inflows could commence from the sale of these drug candidates.
 If these projects are not completed as planned, our results of operations and financial condition could be negatively affected.

-Archexin[®]
+Archexin®

 Archexin is a 20 nucleotide single stranded DNA anti-sense molecule, which is a first-in-class inhibitor of the protein kinase Akt.
 Akt plays critical roles in cancer cell proliferation, survival, angiogenesis, metastasis, and drug resistance.
-Archexin received "orphan drug" designation from the FDA, for five cancer indications (renal cell carcinoma, or RCC, glioblastoma, ovarian cancer, stomach cancer and pancreatic cancer).
+Archexin received orphan drug designation from the FDA, for five cancer indications (renal cell carcinoma, or RCC, glioblastoma, ovarian cancer, stomach cancer and pancreatic cancer).
 The FDA orphan drug program provides seven years of marketing exclusivity after approval and tax incentives for clinical research.
-In August, 2012, we announced top line results of our Phase IIa clinical trial.
+In August 2012, we announced top line results of our Phase IIa clinical trial.
 The open label 2-stage study was designed to assess the safety and efficacy of Archexin in combination with gemcitabine.
-Stage 1 was the dose finding portion and Stage 2 was the dose expansion portion using the dose identified in Stage 1 to be administered with gemcitabine.
+Stage 1 was the dose-finding portion and Stage 2 was the dose-expansion portion using the dose identified in Stage 1 to be administered with gemcitabine.
 The study enrolled 31 subjects aged 18-65 with metastatic pancreatic cancer at nine centers in the United States and India.
-The primary endpoint was overall survival following four cycles of therapy with a six month follow-up.
+The primary endpoint was overall survival following four cycles of therapy with a six-month follow-up.
 For those evaluable patients, the study demonstrated that treatment with Archexin in combination with gemcitabine provided a median survival rate of 9.1 months compared to the historical survival data of 5.65 months for standard single agent gemcitabine therapy.
 The most frequent reported adverse events were constipation, nausea, abdominal pain and pyrexia, regardless of relatedness.
-Rexahn is evaluating options for advancing Archexin, including initiating Phase IIa clinical trials for chemo-resistant solid tumors and hematological malignancies in the second half of 2013.
+We anticipate that Archexin will enter a Phase IIa clinical trial for renal cell carcinoma in the fourth quarter of 2013, and we estimate the costs of the study to be approximately \$4,000,000.
 We own one issued U.S. patent for Archexin.